 4. Filing requirements under Cayman ES (What to report)

-In accordance with Cayman Economic Substance Law, a relevant entity that carries on one or more relevant activities under the law must satisfy certain filing obligations.
-Particularly, these entities are required to:
+According to Cayman Economic Substance Law, a relevant entity that carries on one or more relevant activities must satisfy certain filing obligations.

 - Send a notification of Economic Substance to the Authority; and